aarboledaserna/AngularMsal_directorioActivoA/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.14. this project indicate how to build an Angular project using a Microsoft Active Directory for Angular.
 With this project I can authenticate and generate an Angular program.

 # MsalAngularExample
+For this project to work I must register the Azure active directory application and copy the id and tenanId that Azure provides me into the Angular project configurations.

 Para que funcione este proyecto debo registar la aplicacion de el directorio activo de azure y copiar el id y el tenanId que me proporciona azure dentro de las configuraciones del proyecto de angular.

 ## Development server